rackerlabs/design-system/_component_design/chips.md

 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Composition
-A chip is a single circle that contains a preview of the item the chip represents.
-The identification information can consist of the following:
+A chip is composed of a container and an identifying element, known as the **identifier**.
+The identifier can consist of the following:

 - Letters to indicate a name
 - An image to indicate a user
 - A product icon to indicate the type of device

+An **extension** is an optional subcomponent that provides additional information about the chip, such as the name of the user or element to which the chip is attached.

 {% endcolumn %}